department-of-veterans-affairs/vets-website/va-gov/pages/claim-and-appeal-status.md

 <b>You can use this tool to check the status of a VA claim or appeal for compensation like:</b>
 - Disability compensation (including claims based on special needs like an automobile or clothing allowance)
 - Veteran or survivor pension benefits
-- Special Monthly Compensation (such as Aid and Attendance)
+- Special monthly compensation (such as Aid and Attendance)
 - Dependency and Indemnity Compensation (DIC)
 - A burial allowance to help pay for a Veteran's burial and funeral expenses